On algebro-geometric quotients of torus-invariant subvarieties of the flag variety: Introduction

+As a consequence of Theorem \ref{mainthm}, we establish in Corollary \ref{vmdecomp} a decomposition of scheme-theoretic points of $\mathds{F}_{d_1<\cdots<d_k}(\mathds{C}^n)$ in terms of the disjoint union of the images under the surjective map, and in Corollary \ref{hom-map} we further provide a map from the disjoint union of the thin cells to the $T$-invariant homology.

-Finally, in Section \S\ref{sec5} we classify the thin Schubert cells in the flag variety $\mathds{F}_{1<n-1}(\mathds{C}^n)$ for $n\geq 3$, establish a purely combinatorial criterion that characterizes the non-empty ones, and consequently obtain a complete description of the remaining cases.
-We then determine the dimension of each class and compute the number of thin Schubert cells in each class.
+Finally, in Proposition \ref{charthincells} we classify the thin Schubert cells of the flag variety $\mathds{F}_{1<n-1}(\mathds{C}^n)$ for $n\geq 3$, establish a purely combinatorial criterion characterizing the nonempty ones, and consequently obtain a complete description of the remaining cases.
+We then determine the dimension of each class and compute the number of thin Schubert cells contained in each.